pineunity/apmec/doc/source/contributor/api/api_layer.rst

-Tacker WSGI/HTTP API layer
+Apmec WSGI/HTTP API layer
 ===========================

-This section will cover the internals of Tacker's HTTP API, and the classes in Tacker that can be used to create Extensions to the Tacker API.
+This section will cover the internals of Apmec's HTTP API, and the classes in Apmec that can be used to create Extensions to the Apmec API.

 Python web applications interface with webservers through the Python Web Server Gateway Interface (WSGI) - defined in `PEP 333 <http://legacy.python.org/dev/peps/pep-0333/>`_